-The chocolate French Bulldog just like the reverse brindle Frenchie is another rare brindle French bulldog.
-They are one of the most beautiful Frenchies and have the softest fur which is incredibly appealing to the eyes.
+Like the reverse brindle Frenchie, the French chocolate bulldog is another rare brindle French bulldog.
+They are one of the most beautiful Frenchies and have the softest fur, which is incredibly appealing to the eyes.

 Chocolate French Bulldogs usually have a brown coat with white milky-like stripes and patterns.
 Their brown coat is a result of the recessive gene.

-Choco brindle Frenchies as I like to call them, have brown nails or noses then light blue eyes.
-These are features you can use in distinguishing them from other brindles.
+Choco brindle Frenchies, as I like to call them, have brown nails or noses then light blue eyes.
+These are features you can use to distinguish them from other brindles.

 They are similar to Blue Frenchies and sometimes are hard to differentiate.
-You will either have to be a breeder or have good knowledge to be able to know which is which.
+You will have to be a breeder or have good knowledge to know which.

-The good thing is as far as all brindles are recognized by the AKC, so are all chocolate brindle French bulldogs.
+The good thing is that the AKC recognizes all brindles and all chocolate brindle French bulldogs.
 You can read this brindle French bulldog guide to help you understand all brindles much better.

-Chocolate brindle French bulldogs have health issues that are found in almost all French Bulldogs.
+Chocolate brindle French bulldogs have health issues found in almost all French Bulldogs.
 The most common are cherry eye, brachycephalic obstructive airway syndrome (BOAS), and skin fold dermatitis.

 Are Chocolate Brindle Frenchies Rare?